monsoonmaelstrom/book2/book2.md

 “No.”

-“It’s fine, Liam,” Reese says before I can respond.
+“It’s fine, Liam,” Reese states before I can respond.
 “I’m fine.
 You all should go,” she glances at Alexandria again.

 “Yes, you should.
 This conversation bores me.
 I am unclear what my daughter sees in you,” she mutters.

 I resist the urge to laugh at that statement, but only because I know that doing so has the potential to result in both my death and Hazel’s.
-I’m pretty sure Hazel would have laughed at her though.
+I’m pretty sure Hazel would have laughed at her, though.

 “Why are you still here in Branton, mom?
 Why haven’t you gone to Corriven yet?
 Wasn’t that the big plan?
 Go to Corriven and then back to Avonare?
 So why are you still here?”